borosorus/CygnusDAO-audit/README.md

 ### Core

 The main components of core are the `CygnusBorrow` and the `CygnusCollateral` smart contracts.
-They are always created in pair and linked to each other via a `twinstar` variable that exists on each one of them.
+They are always created in pair and linked to each other via a `twinstar` variable that exists in each one of them.
 A pair of collateral and borrowable is called a `shuttle`.
 They inherit from both `ERC20` and `CygnusTerminal` which allows to set a principal underlying at creation.

 `CygnusTerminal` exposes a `deposit()` and a `redeem()` function to be able to deposit/redeem some underlying against the Cygnus ERC20 that represents either a collateral position or a lending position in the protocol.